top of page

 This was (re)discovered by James Misanin (1968), Susan Sara (1997) and Karim Nader (2000).
 Through their experiments on rats, they demonstrated that a memory is malleable when it leaves the "memory folder."
 As a result, it is possible to intervene to reduce the emotional part of the memory that is too intense, in order to also decrease its distressing symptoms.

-In Reconsolidation Therapy™ we disrupt the chemical process of re-recording the memory by using a combination of memory reactivation and the blocking of reconsolidation, caused by the beta-blocker medication.
+In Reconsolidation Therapy™ it is believed that we disrupt the chemical process of re-recording the memory by using a combination of memory reactivation and the blocking of reconsolidation, facilitated by the beta-blocker medication.
 The reconsolidated memory generated is thus emotionally deteriorated and PTSD symptoms are reduced.
 Although you still retain the memory, the physiological and emotional charge associated with it is much less intense.

 Who can benefit from Reconsolidation Therapy?